Fostex: 1980s: Analog multitrack recorders

-From 1981, Fostex and TASCAM pioneered affordable multitrack recording equipment producing the A-2 and the A-4 reel-to-reel recorders; the A-8 was the first eight-track recorder that used affordable ¼ inch tape, becoming a popular choice in the freelance and home recording field.
+From 1981, Fostex and TASCAM pioneered affordable multitrack recording equipment, with Fostex producing the A-2 and the A-4 reel-to-reel recorders; the A-8 was the first eight-track recorder that used affordable ¼ inch tape, becoming a popular choice in the freelance and home recording field.

-Another popular product was the Fostex 250 four-track cassette multitracker: it used standard cassettes running at double speed (3¾ ips), which improved high frequency response and dynamic range.
+Fostex also produced a series of cassette multitrackers, including the popular four-track Fostex 250, which used standard cassettes running at double speed (3¾ ips), which improved high frequency response and dynamic range.
 To obtain four tracks from a standard cassette, all the four tracks available were used in one direction (normally, two tracks are used in each direction).
 Dolby C noise reduction was used.

 In 1983, Fostex released the X-15, a portable, battery-powered, cassette-based four track recorder and the B-16, a very compact recorder which fitted 16 tracks onto ½ inch tape running at 15 ips speed.
 Dolby C was built into the machine as an option to overcome the technical limitations due to the narrow track format.

 The B-16 was followed by the E-16 in 1986 and the G-16S in 1990, being the first recorder implementing the Dolby S noise reduction system.
 The G-24S was the last analogue multitrack machine, which fitted 24 tracks onto 1 inch tape and included built-in SMPTE/MIDI synchronization and a removable front panel remote control and meter bridge.